First published December 8, 2018

 Noah began to till the soil, and he planted a vineyard.
 (ESV-CE)

-And I was happy to discover other more literal renderings in this Bible.
+And I was happy to discover other more literal renderings in the ESV-CE.
 For example, the Greek word sarx in the New Testament is properly translated in the ESV-CE as flesh and not interpreted as worldly as it is in the RSV-2CE.

 RSV-2CE 2 Corinthians 10:2-4ESV-CE 2 Corinthians 10:2-4